b005t3r/Starling-Extension-BatchRenderer/README.md

 Subclassing
 ===========

-Many of BatchRenderer methids are inside a special 'renderer_internal' namespace, so make sure to include this code:
+Many of BatchRenderer methods are "hidden" in a special *renderer_internal* namespace, so make sure to include this code:
 ```as3
 use namespace renderer_internal;
 ```